cbyrohl/scida/docs/tutorial/observations.md

 to directly see the resulting units and any dimensionality mismatches.

-## Analyzing snapshot data
+## Analyzing the data
-### Computing a simple statistic on (all) particles
+### Computing a simple statistic on (all) objects

-The fields in our snapshot object behave similar to actual numpy arrays.
+The fields in our data object behave similar to actual numpy arrays.

 As a first simple example, let's calculate the mean declination of the stars.
 Just as in numpy we can write